-- 1. Approve bow hunting within the park system, City property, and other eligible property as detailed in the current Urban Deer Management ordinance and rules as listed above. - 2.
-Approve bow hunting only in the City locations specified in this proposal and do not allow additional properties to be considered. - 3.
+- 1. Approve bow hunting within the park system, city property, and other eligible property as detailed in the Urban Deer Management ordinance and rules as listed above.
+In addition, request staff return to the Council with an update to the ordinance that modifies the Urban Deer Task Force reporting requirements from an annual report to a report at least once every five years. - Approve bow hunting within the park system, city property, and other eligible property as detailed in the Urban Deer Management ordinance and rules as listed above. - 3.
+Approve bow hunting only in the city locations specified in this proposal and do not allow additional properties to be considered. - 4.
 Do not approve bow hunting as proposed in the Urban Deer Management ordinance and rules listed above.

-MANAGER'S RECOMMENDED ACTION:
+CITY MANAGER'S RECOMMENDED ACTION:

 The Iowa DNR, Special Urban Deer Task Force, Parks and Recreation Commission, staff members within Parks and Recreation, the Police Department and Animal Control all support the continuation of the Urban Deer Management ordinance and rules.
+This framework for this program has been stable in recent years.
+It allows limited use of bowhunting under controlled circumstances to assist neighborhoods in reducing deer problems.
+Changing the reporting cycle from an annual report to at least every five years will allow more efficient use of staff time while also keeping the City Council informed.

-Therefore, it is the recommendation of the City Manager recommends the approval of Alternative 1; whereby the Council would approve bow hunting in designated locations including the park system and City property as detailed in the current Urban Deer Management ordinance and rules.
-Continuing a process for designating additional hunting locations on private property will provide a tool to control the deer population.
+Therefore, it is the recommendation of the City Manager that the City Council approve Alternative #1; whereby the Council would approve bow hunting in designated locations including the park system and City property as detailed in the current Urban Deer Management ordinance and rules and request that staff bring back a ordinance change that modifies the Urban Deer Task Force reporting requirements from an annual report to a report at least once every five years.